From September 2020, admittance to the Witt and Conway Libraries is strictly by appointment only.

-The Witt Library is a collection of reproductions after paintings, drawings and prints, of western art, covering the period 1200 to the present day.
+The Witt Library is a collection of reproductions of paintings, drawings and prints, of western art, covering the period 1200 to the present day.
 Original photographs and cuttings from published material are organised alphabetically by artist within ‘national schools’.
 All major artists are represented in depth and one of the strengths of the library is its coverage of lesser-known artists, unparalleled elsewhere.
 The collection contains over two million reproductions of works by 70,000 artists.

 The Witt Library is an essential resource for the serious study of art history and an invaluable source for anyone seeking illustrative material for the study of a whole range of subjects.
 To make it available to a wider range of people the Courtauld intends to put the entire Witt Library collection online, as high-resolution images.

-+44 (0)20 7848 2743
++44 (0)20 3947 7633